What's the Difference Between a Subpoena and a Summons in California?

 What is the difference between a deposition subpoena and a trial subpoena?

-A deposition subpoena compels appearance at an out-of-court deposition, which is a question-and-answer session under oath.
-A trial subpoena (or subpoena for trial) compels appearance at court to testify.
+A deposition subpoena compels appearance at an out-of-court deposition — a sworn question-and-answer session conducted by attorneys.
+A trial subpoena compels appearance in court to testify before a judge or jury.
 Both require proper service.

 Need a Subpoena Served in the Bay Area?

-Northbound Legal handles personal appearance, deposition, and business records subpoenas throughout Richmond, Contra Costa County, and the Bay Area.
+Northbound Legal handles personal appearance, deposition, and business records subpoenas throughout Richmond, Contra Costa County, and NorCal.

 View Subpoena Service